-My published work can be found in high-impact interdisciplinary journals, such as Criminology, Punishment & Society, Sociology of Race and Ethnicity, the Columbia Journal of Race and Law, and the Native American and Indigenous Studies Journal.
-Additionally, my work has been recognized with generous funding from the Ford Foundation (2023-2024), the William T. Grant Foundation (2021-2024), and the Spencer Foundation (2021-2022).
-I am especially honored to have received the international Law and Society Association’s John Hope Franklin Article Prize (2022) and the American Sociological Association’s Section on Racial and Ethnic Minorities Distinguished Early Career Award (2022).
+Her research has been recognized with generous funding from the Ford Foundation (2023-2024), the William T. Grant Foundation (2021-2024), and the Spencer Foundation (2021-2022).
+She is especially honored to have received the international Law and Society Association’s John Hope Franklin Article Prize (2022) and the American Sociological Association’s Section on Racial and Ethnic Minorities Distinguished Early Career Award (2022).
+She is a finalist for the William T. Grant Scholars Program Class of 2031, a nationally competitive fellowship recognizing scholars whose research advances theory, evidence, and policy on youth inequality.

 RESEARCH AND SELECT PUBLICATIONS